Soccer ACL Injuries

 Will I have to stay in the hospital?

-I have done this as an outpatient but most patients stay overnight and go home early the next morning.
+This is an outpatient surgery and you can go home the day of surgery.
 Everything is done arthroscopically (through small poke holes) except for harvesting the patellar tendon or hamstring graft which requires a short incision on the front of the knee.

 Do the screws ever come out?

 There are five hamstring tendons.
 I use two.
-The remaining three compensate by getting stronger and there is some evidence that the two tendons regrow so you won’t miss them.
+The remaining three compensate by getting stronger and there is some evidence that the two tendons regrow so you won’t miss them unless you depend on power in the deepest knee flexion ( see above).
+This only applies to athletes in certain sports such as hurdling, defensive back in football, and grappling sports.

 Will I need a brace?